 broccoli (diced very small)

 1 1/2 cups cheddar, gruyere, mozzarella, parmesan, feta, or other cheese, divided

 1 lb bacon, sausage, or other meat, fully cooked

 If using meat (bacon, sausage, etc.), cook fully first.
 Set aside to cool, then cut into small pieces.

-Preheat oven to 375 degrees F, and thoroughly great (butter, coconut oil, or non-stick spray) a muffin tin.
+Preheat oven to 375 degrees F, and thoroughly grease (butter, coconut oil, or non-stick spray) a muffin tin.

-In a large bowl, which together the eggs, cream, milk, parsley, basil, salt, and pepper.
+In a large bowl, whisk together the eggs, cream, milk, parsley, basil, salt, and pepper.
 Set aside.